After my long blogging hiatus, I returned with a list of topics that I wanted to cover.

 His website is hideous and a lot of his financial stuff I disagree with, but the daily newsletter from Generational Dynamics is an amazing resource.
 Each newsletter usually focuses on just one or two events.
 It begins with an overview of what happened and then jumps into the histories of the countries involved, followed by his analysis.

 One of the core themes in GD is how different generations respond differently to conflict and crisis.
 Not just in Western Countries but around the world.
 And not just going back decades, but hundreds of years.
-There are similarities to the Strauss-Howe generational theory that was covered in the book The Fourth Turning, which I have not read.
+There are similarities to the Strauss-Howe generational theory that was covered in the book The Fourth Turning.

 One of the themes of GD is predicting how a crisis will unfold based upon how many generations society has had since it experienced a major conflict.
 Are the leaders in charge the children, grandchildren, or great-grandchildren from the prior major conflict?
 Answering that question is predictive of what the response will be.